Baldwin of Forde

 Baldwin of Forde or Ford (c.
 1125 – 19 November 1190) was Archbishop of Canterbury between 1185 and 1190.
 The son of a clergyman, he studied canon law and theology at Bologna and was tutor to Pope Eugene III's nephew before returning to England to serve successive bishops of Exeter.
-After becoming a Cistercian monk he was named abbot of his monastery at Forde and subsequently elected to the episcopate at Worcester.
+After becoming a Cistercian monk, he was named abbot of his monastery at Forde and subsequently elected to the episcopate at Worcester.
 Before becoming a bishop, he wrote theological works and sermons, some of which have survived.

-As a bishop, Baldwin came to the attention of King Henry II of England, who was so impressed he insisted that Baldwin become archbishop.
+As a bishop, Baldwin came to the attention of King Henry II of England, who was so impressed that he insisted that Baldwin become archbishop.
 In that office, Baldwin quarrelled with his cathedral clergy over the founding of a church, which led to the imprisonment of the clergy in their cloister for more than a year.
 Baldwin spent some time in Wales with Gerald of Wales, preaching and raising money for the Third Crusade.
 After the coronation of Richard I of England, the new king sent Baldwin ahead to the Holy Land, where he became embroiled in the politics of the Kingdom of Jerusalem.
 Baldwin died in the Holy Land while participating in the crusade.